Showing posts with label Arlene Phillips. Show all posts

 I took this picture in the summer of 1980, not long after this billboard for Can't Stop the Music was unveiled on Hollywood's Sunset Strip during a red carpet ceremony on what LA's mayor declared to be "Can't Stop the Music Day."
 The Village People were granted the key to the city (or maybe it was to a bathhouse, I'm not exactly sure)

-That summer, my excitement regarding the forthcoming release of Xanadu so eclipsed all else, I tend to forget that 1980 was something of a banner year for musicals.
-There was Alan Parker’s Fame and Saturday Night Live alums Belushi & Aykroyd brought their characters The Blues Brothers to the screen.
+That summer, my excitement regarding the forthcoming release of Xanadu so eclipsed all else that I tend to forget that 1980 was something of a banner year for musicals.
+There was Alan Parker’s Fame, and Saturday Night Live alums Belushi & Aykroyd brought their characters The Blues Brothers to the screen.
 The heavily-hyped Can’t Stop the Music wasn’t very high on my list of must-see summer films mostly due to my general antipathy towards Grease (I know it’s considered a classic and all, but I just find it clunky) and my lack of fondness for the Village People (their anthem-like songs always sounded like Romper Room marching music to me, and, having grown up in San Francisco, their costumes suggested nothing more daring than your average ride on the Market St. F streetcar).

 However, being the devoted disco maven I was (and remain), just the idea of a multi-million-dollar disco musical was too tantalizing a prospect to dismiss.
 Which brings me to the reason I was most excited to see Can’t Stop the Music: choreographer Arlene Phillips.